 Before COVID the patients already had barriers to receiving healthcare.
 Some of the patients can’t afford to take the bus to the clinic.
 Others walk miles to get to the clinic and depending upon their diagnosis (think a foot ulcer) might not be able to.
 Some patients are living and surviving day-to-day.
 If an opportunity for work presents itself, the money and work takes priority over the healthcare visit.
 Because of the aforementioned FIMRC used to visit their patient’s neighborhoods as a mobile clinic.
 With COVID, this incredible program was cut.

 I am used to medical missions being 100% nursing focused.
 This was my first predominantly public health mission.
 My focus was to find an easy way to educate those that can’t read the WhatsApp infograms.
 My project was to transform the infograms into fun and lighthearted videos translated in English and Spanish.
 Not only could they be sent through WhatsApp but also shared on social media for anyone that speaks the two languages!

 Through FIGS’ Threads for Threads program I was able to donate scrubs to this incredible clinic.
 The providers that worked so hard to keep the clinic’s doors open during the pandemic beamed when presented their scrubs.

 MDF CRAFTING WELLNESS

 MDF donated stethoscopes and blood pressure cuffs to the clinic as well.
-Once again, the providers were beyond grateful for the company’s kindness.
+Doctora Karen smiled ear-to-ear when she received all the stethoscopes.
+She can’t wait to let future volunteers use them!
+All the providers were beyond grateful for MDF’s kindness.